London's AIM market revives as new names dilute miners' dominance

 The easier listing rules have seen a revival of flotations on AIM while placements on the main market have dwindled.
 Since the market ground to a halt at the start of 2009, flotations on the junior market have recovered to between one and 15 per quarter, according to Thomson Reuters data.

 Some have met with an impressive take-up.
-Shares in software firm WANdisco are worth five times their 2012 launch price while those in Blur, an online marketplace operator for firms tendering for business, have nearly tripled since its flotation last year.
+Shares in software firm WANdisco (WAND.L) are worth five times their 2012 launch price while those in Blur (BLUR.L), an online marketplace operator for firms tendering for business, have nearly tripled since its flotation last year.

 RESILIENT